Kuldeep0101/Care-Connect/README.md

 - User model supporting both patients and doctors with role differentiation 👥
 - Password hashing with bcrypt and secure password comparison methods 🔐
 - Doctor-specific fields included (specialty, location, ratings, experience, timing) 📋
 - Authentication endpoints: Secure register (signup) with duplicate checks, login with JWT token in   cookies, and logout to clear sessions 🔑
 - Basic groundwork laid for authentication workflows 🔧
+- Doctor profile endpoints: Doctors can view and update their own profiles securely.
+- Doctor search endpoint: Patients can search doctors by specialty/location using query parameters.
+- Profile routes protected by JWT authentication, with proper role validation.

 ---